3lpsy/boucanpy/README.md

 When answering queries, the DNS server hits the API with information regarding the DNS query.
 The API will then serve the log of the DNS queries via a RESTful HTTP API as well as front-end (HTML/JS) web GUI.

-I frequently stream development of Boucan on my twitch so come join me over there if you want to get started contributing [Shameless Twitch Link](https://www.twitch.tv/3lpsy)
+I frequently stream development of Boucan on my twitch so come join me over there if you want to get started contributing: [Shameless Twitch Link](https://www.twitch.tv/3lpsy)

 ### Getting Started Quickly